spassvogel/gilles-game/src/docs/work.md

 By way of usePrevious we store the previous step.
 This way we know if a step was just completed and we can show a celebration message per step.

 There exists in the parent a mapping between step index and step component.

+### 2023-03-28 Structures can cost resources

+- [ ] Structures can have a cost in resources, in addition to gold and time